kwhitley/itty-router/README.md

 ## Changelog
 Until this library makes it to a production release of v1.x, **minor versions may contain breaking changes to the API**.
 After v1.x, semantic versioning will be honored, and breaking changes will only occur under the umbrella of a major version bump.

+- **v0.8.0** - deep minification pass and build steps for final module
 - **v0.7.0** - removed { path } from  request handler context, travis build fixed, added coveralls, improved README docs
 - **v0.6.0** - added types to project for vscode intellisense (thanks [@mvasigh](https://github.com/mvasigh))
 - **v0.5.4** - fix: wildcard routes properly supported